 At Manland, we want our children to be enthusiastic, confident and fluent readers.
 To enable our children to have a life-long love of reading we start the teaching of reading in the Early Years Foundation Stage through the Letters and Sounds synthetic phonics programme.
 As the children progress through Key Stage One, their repertoire of known phonemes and graphemes will increase through the continuation of synthetic phonics.
-We encourage children to read a wide range of texts, and as they continue through the school, this will be fostered through planned guided reading sessions and opportunities to read across the curriculum.
+We encourage children to read a wide range of texts, and as they continue through the school, this will be fostered through planned whole class guided reading sessions and opportunities to read across the curriculum.

 Spelling is an integral part of our teaching and learning in English.
 The children learn spelling patterns which build on their phonics knowledge.
 For ideas and guidance on helping your child with their spelling, please see the attached “Spelling Booklet for Parents and Carers”.

 Ways you can help your child with English

 - Talk to your child, developing their vocabulary and listening skills.
 Teach them to take turns when speaking and to listen carefully to what others say.

 - Read to your child.
 Visit the library for a free, varied and interesting variety of books.

 - Hear your child read regularly.
 Ask questions to check their understanding and help them to read between the lines.

 - Always make sure your child does their homework and brings it to school on time.

 - Play games to help with spelling such as Scrabble

 - Model the Letterjoin writing scheme at home.